-All permanent residents (Green Card holders) will be considered as international students for admission purposes.
+All permament residents (green card holders) will be considered international students for admission purposes.

 What is an immigrant?

 An immigrant is a foreign national who has been granted the privilege of living and working permanently in the United States.
 You must go through a multi-step process to become an immigrant.
 In most cases, USCIS must first approve an immigrant petition for you, usually filed by an employer or relative.
 Then, an immigrant visa number must be available to you, even if you are already in the United States.
 After that, if you are already in the United States, you may apply for permanent resident status (if you are outside the United States, you will be notified to go to the local U.S. consulate to complete the processing for an immigrant visa).
 For more information, visit the United States Citizenship and Immigration Services website.

 Permanent Resident Card

 The Permanent Resident Card, Form I-551, is issued to all permanent residents as evidence of alien registration and their permanent status in the U.S. The card must be in your possession at all times.
 This requirement means that you are not only required to have a valid Form I-551 at all times, but also that you must carry your valid Form I-551 on your person at all times.
 The Permanent Resident Card currently is issued with 10-year validity.
 Your status as a permanent resident does not expire with the 10-year validity (only the card expires).
 The card is only valid up to the expiration date and must be renewed before it expires.

 A conditional permanent resident is issued a card valid for two years.
 To remain a permanent resident, the conditional permanent resident must file a petition to remove the condition during the 90 days before the card expires.
 The conditional card cannot be renewed.
 The condition must be removed or permanent resident status is lost (see Form I-751 and Form I-829 on the United States Citizenship and Immigration Services website).